An autumn long weekend in north-eastern Peloponnese-Argolis.

 These tavernas are what we used to call “rural family taverna” in the old days of my childhood.
 This kind of restaurants are simple tavernas with a limited variety of dishes to offer: actually, they offer only grilled meat.
 We’ve chosen the taverna on the right hand, which seems to belong to the same family the old Inn belonged.

-Here, in Greek mythology Heracles (Hercules) overcame the Nemean Lion of the Lady Hera, and here during Antiquity the Nemean Games were played, celebrated in the eleven Nemean odes of Pindar.
+Here, according to Greek mythology Heracles (Hercules) overcame the Nemean Lion of the Lady Hera, and here during Antiquity the Nemean Games were played, celebrated in the eleven Nemean odes of Pindar.

 Not far away from the temple of Zeus is located the ancient stadium.